 The woman here in Revelation 12’s first sign simultaneously represents Israel, Mary, Eve and the church – God’s redeemed Kingdom people throughout the ages.
 This is another depiction of the Lamb’s army or 144’000 from every tribe, tongue, people an nation depicted in Revelation 7.

-The Red Dragon is “great”, with seven heads, seven horns, seven diadems and a large sweeping tail – a picture of full of strength and reign.
+The Red Dragon is “great”, with seven heads, seven horns, seven diadems and a large sweeping tail – a picture of full strength and reign.
 This dragon is “the ancient serpent” of Eden, named “the devil and Satan, the deceiver of the whole world” (12:9).
-In the chapters to follow we will see that the Dragon is the source of power behind the beasts (all that is oppressive and intimidating), Babylon the great prostitute (and all that is sensual and seductive), and the False Prophet (all that is deceptive).
-The Red Dragon symbolises all that is oppressing and seducing and deceiving God and his people.
+In the chapters to follow we will see that the Dragon is the source of power behind the beasts (all that is oppressive and intimidating), Babylon the great prostitute (all that is sensual and seductive), and the False Prophet (all that is deceptive).
+The Red Dragon symbolises all that is oppressing, seducing and deceiving God’s people.

-I explained in the previous post why the period of 1260 days represent a season for the fulfillment of God’s redemptive purposes on earth.
-As in the case of Elijah’s wilderness hide-out, the Woman’s 1260 days in the wilderness after the Child’s ascension represents the time required for God’s purpose on earth to be fulfilled.
+I explained in the previous post why the period of 1260 days represents a season for the fulfilment of God’s redemptive purposes on earth.
+As in the case of Elijah’s wilderness hide-out, the Woman’s 1260 days in the wilderness after the Child’s ascension represents the time required for God’s purposes on earth to be fulfilled.
 Gordon Fee concludes on this number:

 “In apocalyptic literature such numeric imagery refers to a time of national distress.
 John now is using it to point to a limited time of suffering on the part of God’s people which precedes the coming of the glorious kingdom of God.”
 (Revelation, New Covenant Commentary, Cascade Books : 2010)

 The cosmic conflict.
-In verse 7 the vision moves from what takes place on earth to what takes place in heaven (similar to transition between chapters 1-3 and chapters 4-5).
-The drama shifts from Christ’s work on earth to the result from his victory played out in heaven.
-This is depicted as a angelic battle, wherein Michael the arch angel dispels Satan.
-Six times this scene describing the cosmic conflict John reaffirms that Satan has been “thrown down”, a result secured “by the blood of the Lamb” (12:11).
+In verse 7 the vision moves from what takes place on earth to what takes place in heaven (similar to the transition between chapters 1-3 and chapters 4-5).
+The drama shifts from Christ’s work on earth to the battle culminating in his victory played out in heaven.
+This is depicted as an angelic battle, wherein Michael the archangel dispels Satan.
+Six times John reaffirms this scene describing the cosmic conflict wherein Satan has been “thrown down”, a result secured “by the blood of the Lamb” (12:11).

 Satan’s Schemes.
 How does the Dragon wage war on the Woman?
 This chapter reveals his strategies as accusation, deception and violence/ murder.
 The word for Satan means accuser.
-Accusation drowns the believer in guilt, causing him to feel discredited, dishearten and defeated.
-Without confidence before God the believer will not witness and might walk away from Christ.
-Secondly the Dragon deceives believers, luring away with lies – either through temptation or false religions.
-Thirdly, the Dragon vengefully persecutes through violence, intimidating the church into caves into by the threat of pain and death.
+Accusation drowns the believer in guilt, causing him to feel discredited, disheartened and defeated.
+Without confidence before God the believer will not witness and might even walk away from Christ.
+Secondly the Dragon deceives believers, luring them away with lies – either through temptation or false religious ideas.
+Thirdly, the Dragon vengefully persecutes through violence, intimidating the church into fleeing and trying to find shelter in caves because of the threat of pain and death.
 These images of the Great Dragon’s schemes would have been very relevant to the early church, even as it is very relevant to the church today.

 Defeating the Dragon.
-John’s vision inspires and instructs the church by showing believers in God’s throne room who “have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
+John’s vision inspires and instructs the church by showing them those believers in God’s throne room who “have conquered him by the blood of the Lamb and by the word of their testimony, for they loved not their lives even unto death.”
 (12:11) They overcame accusation by the blood that washes away all sins, giving a clear conscience before God (Hebrews 9:14).
-They overcame deception by their testimony that Christ is risen, conquering death (Matthew 28:6; 1 Corinthians 15:8ff).
-They overcome the threat of violence and the love of pleasure by following Christ’s example of enduring all for the prize set before Him (Hebrews 12:1-3).
+They overcame deception by their testimony that Christ is risen, having conquered death (Matthew 28:6; 1 Corinthians 15:8ff).
+They overcome the threat of violence and the love of pleasure by following Christ’s example of enduring all for the prize set before them (Hebrews 12:1-3).